Dr Vlas Efstathis AM, RFD, MB, BS, FACTM, FFTM

 "Knowledge is power to change one's destiny."

-Dr Grant Elmer has been a local Ipswich practitioner for 25 years and joined East Clinic on 4/12/17 after the close and sale of his 20 year old practice at Pring Street Medical Centre.
+Dr Grant Elmer has been a General Practitioner since 1992.
+He joined East Clinic on 4/12/17 after the close and sale of his 20 year old practice at Pring Street Medical Centre.

 Dr Elmer was a medical registrar at Ipswich General Hospital from 1989-1990 and Senior House officer at Princess Alexandra Hospital in 1991 in the fields of Respiratory medicine and Cardiology.